qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ---
-title: "Every* model might be a late interaction model if you give it a chance"
+title: "Every* embedding model might be a late interaction model if you give it a chance"
 short_description: "Standard dense embedding models are surprisingly good in late interaction scenarios."
 description: "Standard dense embedding models are surprisingly good in late interaction scenarios."
 preview_dir: /articles_data/late-interaction-models/preview